danx2016/test_github_002/README.md

 * GCC MIPS Toolchain
 * Nugget
 * Converted Psy-Q SDK libraries
-* Templates for new projects
+* Template for new projects

 In vscode, Ctrl + Shift + P -> PSX.Dev: Show panel > TEMPLATES > Psy-Q SDK > Create -> will create a configured project folder with all necessary files